EightBitBoy/hijacr/README.md

 The project is still very young and a release date cannot be specified.

 ## Does Hijacr need contributors?
 Sure!
 Every line of code is welcome!
+There are a lot of things to do: Save user data, make everything configurable, create a new app icon, integrate more comics ... ... ...

 ## What libraries are used for Hijacr?